kevinhpham/SensorsControls/README.md

 # SensorsControls
 FetchRobotPickandPlace

 Launches a gazebo simulation of the fetch robot in a simple 3d environment.
 In this environment, the fetch robot picks up a blue cube on a table and moves it around before placing it back down onto the table.
+This repository contains some of the packages that were created and sourced online from other people.
+The package My_fetch contains all of the code and files that our group produced for this project.

 To launch the demo, use "roslaunch my_fetch gazebo_sim.launch" in a shell then wait until the gazebo simulation is open.
 Afterwards, open another shell and use "roslaunch my_fetch pick_place_demo.launch" to start the pick and place demo.